UOA-CS732-SE750-Students-2023/cs732-se75-assignment-usri587/README.md

 Run `npm install -g @angular/cli` for installing the Angular CLI

-Run `npm install` for installing node_module packages for the project
+Run `npm install` for installing node_module packages and dependencies for the project

 ## Development server

-Run `ng serve` or 'npm start' for a dev server.
+Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.